winewithsmriti/mynewrepo/README.md

 # mynewrepo
-This is my first repository
+This is my first repository.
+Author-Smriti Singh